 This article provides a guide for designing postcards and letters using raw HTML.
-When designing postcards or letters with raw HTML strings, it is extremely important to properly format HTML files and use proper CSS rules.
+When designing postcards or letters with raw HTML strings, it is essential to format HTML files and use CSS rules properly.

 The HTML design for a postcard with size 6 x 9 inches:

-- keep all of the text within the Safe Zone to be sure that it will not be cropped;
+- keep all of the text within the Safe Zone to ensure that it will not be cropped;

-- anything in the purple right bottom area will not be printed.
+- anything in the purple right bottom area is not printed.
 It's used for the postage and address information;

 - Use inline styles or an internal stylesheet, do not link to external stylesheets;

 - Link to images that are 100DPI and sized at the final desired size on the physical mailing.
 For example, for a photo that is desired to be 1in x 1in on the final postcard, the image asset should be sized at 1in x 1in at 100DPI (which equates to 100px by 100px);

 - The sum of all linked assets should not exceed 5MB in file size;

 -webkit prefixes for CSS properties;